magpie-ea/magpie-backend/README.md

 brew install flyctl
 fly auth signup
 fly auth login
-# Do not proceed to deployment yet at the launch step.
+# Do not proceed to deployment yet at the "whether to deploy" step.
 fly launch
+# Replace with your desired auth username and password.
 fly secrets set AUTH_USERNAME=[your-auth-username] fly secrets set AUTH_PASSWORD=[your-password] fly deploy